-The Company's ongoing major or central operation is to provide bitcoin transaction verification services to the bitcoin network through a Company-operated mining pool as the operator and a participant in a private pool ("Operator") (such activity as Participant and Operator, collectively, "mining") and to provide computing power to collectives of third-party bitcoin miners (such collectives, "mining pools") as a participant ("Participant").
+The Company's ongoing major or central operation is to provide bitcoin transaction verification services to the bitcoin network through a Company-operated mining pool as the operator ("Operator") (such activity, "mining") and to provide computing power to perform hash calculations to pool operators alongside collectives of third-party bitcoin miners (such collectives, "mining pools") as a participant ("Participant").
 The Company currently mines in a self-operated pool, which was previously open to third-party pool participants from September 2021 until May 2022.